-NC State Opens its Doors
+NC State Opens Its Doors

-Over the years, NC State has grown into a diverse institution with a core curriculum that includes a comprehensive range of academic disciplines while retaining a commitment to provide the people of North Carolina with quality, affordable education.
-Throughout it all, the university’s Board of Trustees has been an integral part of the development of the institution, from establishing its first campus building to helping manage a campus that is now home to more than 34,000 students.
+Over the years, NC State has grown into a diverse institution with a core curriculum that includes a comprehensive range of academic disciplines while retaining a commitment to provide the people of North Carolina with high-quality, affordable education.
+Throughout it all, the university’s Board of Trustees has been an integral part of the development of the institution, from establishing its first campus building to helping manage a campus that is now home to more than 37,000 students.

 The Creation and Work of the First Board of Trustees